 - ETM apply to the utility suppliers to your property for an Ordnance Survey Map – this is the check whether there are pipes/cables under the footpath that the contractor needs to know about before excavating the footpath.
 This takes up to 28 days.

 - Full payment (inc. VAT) will be required before any works commence, an invoice will be raised.

 - If you live in Bristol before any work can commence the site must be clear of all obstructions and the ‘Internal Works’ (driveway) must be completed.

 - If you live in South Gloucestershire or North Somerset ETM will require a colour copy of the permission and plans before any works can commence and the site must be clear of all obstructions and unless specifically quoted for any walls, fences, hedges must be removed including all footings and roots.

-- You can pay be cash/cheque/credit or debit card (please note there is a 2% charge on credit cards).
+- You can pay be cash/cheque/credit or debit card (please note there is a small fee of 2% charged on credit card payments to cover the cost of card processing).
 For credit/debit card payments ETM will call you direct from a dedicated payment line.